Islam in Saudi Arabia: Islamic pilgrimage

 The Ministry of Pilgrimage Affairs and Religious Trusts handles the immense logistical and administrative problems generated by such a huge international gathering.
-The government issues special pilgrimage visas that permit the pilgrim to visit Mecca and to make the customary excursion to Medina to visit the Prophet's tomb.
+The government issues special pilgrimage visas that permit the pilgrim to visit Mecca and to make the customary excursion to Medina to visit Muhammad's tomb.
 Care is taken to assure that pilgrims do not remain in the kingdom after the Hajj to search for work.

 An elaborate guild of specialists assists the Hajjis.
 Guides (mutawwifs) who speak the pilgrim's language make the necessary arrangements in Mecca and instruct the pilgrim in the proper performance of rituals; assistants (wakils) provide subsidiary services.
 Separate groups of specialists take care of pilgrims in Medina and Jiddah.
 Water drawers (zamzamis) provide water drawn from the sacred well.

 Since the late 1980s, the Saudis have been particularly energetic in catering to the needs of pilgrims.
 In 1988, a US$15 billion traffic improvement scheme for the holy sites was launched.
 The improvement initiative resulted partly from Iranian charges that the Saudi government was incompetent to guard the holy sites after a 1987 clash between demonstrating Iranian pilgrims and Saudi police left 400 people dead.
 A further disaster occurred in 1990, when 1,426 pilgrims suffocated or were crushed to death in one of the new air-conditioned pedestrian tunnels built to shield pilgrims from the heat.
 The incident resulted from the panic that erupted in the overcrowded and inadequately ventilated tunnel, and further fueled Iranian claims that the Saudis did not deserve to be in sole charge of the holy places.
 In 1992, however, 114,000 Iranian pilgrims, close to the usual level, participated in the Hajj.

+Islamic higher education and institutions

+Saudi Arabia maintains a large system of Islamic higher education, including universities and faculties specializing in Sharia, Qur’anic studies, theology, and Islamic preaching (da'wah).
+Imam Muhammad ibn Saud Islamic University in Riyadh enrolls more than 60,000 students and oversees a nationwide system of approximately 70 religious and scientific institutes providing intermediate and secondary Islamic education, forming a major preparatory pipeline into Sharia and theology faculties.
+The Islamic University of Madinah enrolls around 22,000 students, with a strong emphasis on Qur’anic studies, Hadith, and Islamic jurisprudence and a significant proportion of international students.
+Umm al-Qura University in Mecca, one of the Kingdom’s largest universities, enrolls over 100,000 students across all disciplines and hosts one of the country’s largest Sharia faculties.
+According to Saudi higher-education statistics reported in the business newspaper Al-Eqtisadiah, approximately 101,700 students graduated from Saudi universities in 2013-2014, of whom around 18,000 specialized in Islamic studies and Sharia-related disciplines, representing roughly 17-18% of all graduates for that year.
+These graduates form a significant portion of the country’s religious workforce, including future imams, religious teachers, judges in Sharia courts, and Islamic academics.